baileyhsu/DNA_sim/README.md

 We use 3 coupled partial differential equations to solve for the numbers of Ni2+ and Ni3+ in terms of time.
 Once that is done, we can plot the I-V characteristic of each segment, eg. 1-2, 2-3, or 3-1.

+Note that we include the diffusion parts in the coupled equations and the diffusion constant is approximated by the number we obtain from the literature (Ionic Diffusion Coefficients of Cs+, Pb2+,Sm3+,Ni2+, SeOz- and TcO, in Free Water Determined from Conductivity Measurements, Journal of Nuclear Science and Technology, 33:12, 950-955)